TritonDataCenter/sdc-cloudapi/docs/index.md

     $ sdc-listmachines --brand lx --state running

-Get all LX machines that are currently running, and have 256 MiB of memory:
+Get all LX instances that are currently running, and have 256 MiB of memory:

     $ triton instance list brand=lx state=running memory=256